mbfoss/gittools.nvim/DEVELOPMENT.md

 `doc/tags` is committed, as |package-create| recommends: nothing in the native package path generates it, so shipping it is what makes `:help gittools` work for someone dropping the repo into `pack/*/opt`.
-Plugin managers — `vim.pack` included — delete and regenerate it on install and update.
+Plugin managers (`vim.pack` included) delete and regenerate it on install and update.

 Tags come from the README headings, so `## \`GitTool diff\`` would give `*gittools-gittool-diff*`. panvimdoc has no override (`--doc-mapping` tags only